lilifarkas/MORA-page/README.md

-# Health Center Page
+<h1 align="center"> Health Center Page and Booking System (Under development) </h1>

-Welcome to the Health Center Page repository!
+<h4 align="center">Welcome to the Health Center Page repository!
 This project is an ongoing application designed for a health center.
 It features a React frontend and a C# backend utilizing Entity Framework for database management, with MS SQL as the chosen database technology.
 Authentication and authorization are implemented using JWT tokens.
-The main functionality of the application is the appointment booking system, which allows users to schedule appointments with doctors, view their upcoming appointments, and cancel booked appointments if necessary.
+The main functionality of the application is the appointment booking system, which allows users to schedule appointments with doctors, view their upcoming appointments, and cancel booked appointments if necessary. <br><br><br>

 # Features & Technologies
 Appointment Booking System: The core feature of the application is the appointment booking system.
 Users can schedule appointments with doctors, view their upcoming appointments, and cancel booked appointments if necessary.
 This functionality provides convenience and ease of use for both users and health center staff.